Ernest McFarland: Later life

 In his mid-1970s, McFarland served as director of the Federal Home Loan Bank of San Francisco and president of the Arizona Television Company.
 He died in Phoenix and is buried in that city's Greenwood/Memory Lawn Mortuary & Cemetery.

 Legacy

-There is now a monument at the Arizona State Capitol honoring him as the "Father of the G.I.
+There is a monument at the Arizona State Capitol honoring McFarland as the "Father of the G.I.
 Bill".
-Also, the McFarland State Historic Park in Florence, Arizona, contains a preserved courthouse and other buildings from when Arizona was just a territory in 1878.
+Also, the McFarland State Historic Park in Florence, Arizona, contains a preserved courthouse and other buildings from when Arizona was a territory in 1878.
 McFarland purchased and donated them to the Arizona State Parks Board.